asparagus/protobrain/README.md

     ```

 4. Define a sensor object that feeds inputs into the brain.

+    The inputs are transformed from a raw value into a binary representation by the defined [encoder](protobrain/encoders).

     ```python
     encoder = numerical.CyclicEncoder(min_value, max_value, encoding_length)
     sensor_ = sensor.Sensor(encoder=encoder)